Search official government public records, criminal records, court records, and background check resources for Walker, South Dakota.

 The Walker Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Corson County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Walker, South Dakota residents are available through the local police department and authorized providers in Corson County.
+Fingerprinting services for Walker, South Dakota residents are available through local police (where present) and authorized providers in Corson County.
 Services cover background checks, professional licensing, and employment screening.
 Contact the Walker Police Department or Corson County Sheriff's Office for scheduling and fees.

 To register to vote in Walker, South Dakota, residents can register online through the South Dakota Secretary of State's website, by mail, or in person at the Corson County elections office.
 South Dakota requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the South Dakota Secretary of State's voter lookup tool.
 For local municipal elections in Walker, contact the Corson County Clerk's office for schedules and ballot information.

 Property records for Walker, South Dakota are maintained by the Corson Director of Equalization's Office and the Corson County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Corson County, including parcels in Walker.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Corson County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many South Dakota counties provide online property record searches through their county websites.
-For in-person requests, visit the Corson County offices at the county courthouse.
 The Corson County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Walker, South Dakota residents are available through both county and state offices.
 The South Dakota Department of Health, Vital Records, located in Pierre, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in South Dakota.
 Orders can be placed online, by mail, or in person.
 Locally, the Corson County Clerk's office issues marriage licenses and maintains marriage records for Corson County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.